SMorgan21/beesinthetrap/README.md

-  Service/    → Randomizer abstraction tests/        → PHPUnit test coverage bin/          → Executable entry point
+  Service/    → Randomizer abstraction tests/        → PHPUnit test coverage bin/          → Executable entry point vendor/       → Composer dependencies
 ```

 ## Notes
-- Modular architecture with separation of concerns
+-Modular architecture with separation of concerns
-- Uses dependency injection for testability
+-The game uses dependency injection for testability
-- Core logic is fully unit-tested
+-Core logic is fully unit-tested
-- Constants used for all game balance values
+-Constants are used for all game balance values
+-Fully compatible with PHPUnit 10
+-Includes integration tests for game scenarios